 After enjoying the spectacle with several knowledgeable birders, we moseyed across the causeway to a 500-foot boardwalk that extends into the salt marsh over spartina grass, pluff mud and those delectable oysters.
 The observation area on the boardwalk is a great spot to look out for sandhill cranes, rosette spoonbills and swallow-tailed kites.

-Before we moved on, we stopped at the 2,500-square foot Education Center, which features a very cool saltwater touch tank containing a small stingray.
+Before we moved on, we stopped at the Nature Center, which features a very cool saltwater touch tank containing a small stingray.
 Among the other wildlife exhibits in the center is a baby alligator and a couple of turtles.

 Down a ways was another pond with still more birds, including a pair of beautiful hooded and red-breasted mergansers.
 The trail ends at a paved path that leads to one of the best-preserved beaches in South Carolina's upper coastal plain.